-Compared to the rest of the Metropolitan Los Angeles market, the Glendora submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metropolitan Los Angeles market, the Glendora submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 4 listings have been listed, which means leases most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 9 listings have come on the market, which means listings might be going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 630 sqft.
-Most buildings in this area are approximately 2 floors.
+The standard measurement for office space in this area is around 2,000 sqft.
+Most properties in this area are approximately 2 stories.
 Most buildings in this market were built in 1985 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Waste services is the dominant industry in this region.
 Most of the occupants of Glendora work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.